BACK YARD

 I enjoy my life very much, otherwise.
 Picking through my favorite prayers and praying them, when I have time to add them, is a great joy.
 If I was not constantly stressed by lack of transportation and other mundane issues, life would be sublime.

 But I am frequently reminded that, no matter what is happening must be within God's will somewhere, and therefore it is all okay.
-My Hindu teacher used to say the same....that when we wonder what God is doing, just say to ourselves, "something good is going on."
+When I was a nun in the Hindu convent, my Hindu teacher used to say the same....that when we wonder what God is doing, just say to ourselves, "something good is going on."

-I realize that this is a very long post and may not appeal to hardly anyone, but it was time to give some picture of my life to my readers, before it is too late.
+I realize that this is a very long post and may not appeal to many, but it was time to give some picture of my life to my readers, before it is too late, and to provide some insight for others who may be thinking about taking up this life.
+I will likely do a bit more work on it and then publish it in book form.

-If you have any questions about this post or the Go Fund Me campaigns, or anything else, shoot me a message on facebook, or you can always comment on this platform.
+If you have any questions about this post, or anything else, shoot me a message on Facebook, or you can always comment on this platform.

 In the meantime, God bless you all!